May 15, 2026

 4. Find out how much data you need

-Just like with any phone plan, you want to know how much data you’re going to need, especially as Lifeline free phone plans only come with limited data.
+You want to know how much data you need, especially as Lifeline free phone plans come with limited data.
 Determining this will also help you decide on the best plan for your needs.

-You can follow easy steps to determine your data needs, either by checking your current phone’s mobile data settings or by evaluating how much data your most-used apps need.
+You can follow easy steps to determine how much data you need, either by checking your current phone’s mobile data settings or by evaluating how much data your most-used apps need.

 How to get free unlimited data